kaihendry/dabase.com/content/blog/build-from-source.md

 simple](https://gitlab.com/kaihendry/p2p-demo/-/blob/main/.gitlab-ci.yml) and
 the consistent across environments.

-# What's wrong with re-building?
+# What's wrong with re-building from source?

-Rebuilding every time a pipeline runs, may be:
+Rebuilding every time a pipeline runs can be:
 * Wasteful
 * Time consuming
 * May produce different results if an underlying dependency changes